Alison Haynes

 Growing up in Toronto, Alison was passionate about two things: sports and classical music.
 She excelled as a French horn player until she acquired focal dystonia, a neuromuscular condition which would eventually end her music career.

+In her spare time Alison has dabbled in many athletic pursuits like martial arts, baseball, ultimate frisbee, mountain biking, road cycling, trail running, and hiking.
+But the sport she loves the most is rock climbing.
 Throughout most of the year, you can find Alison at the local Victoria climbing gyms using her education to train for higher levels of performance.
 Then come summer, you'll find her hanging off of a cliff most weekends.